-Summary of comments or views not accepted and the reasons for not accepting them All comments received to date have been accepted and considered in the development of the EV
+Summary of comments or views not accepted and the reasons for not accepting them

 All comments received to date have been accepted and considered in the development of the FY 2021 Annual Action Plan.
 Final summary comments are included in the Appendix.